 - Session organizer(s), moderator(s), presenter(s) and participants must agree to the participation policy.

-Important: Session organizers will be provided with AV package options and pricing.
-Catering options will be provided at a later date.
+Important: Session organizers will be provided with AV package options and pricing upon acceptance of a proposal.
 Organizers are responsible for covering all AV, catering, and additional equipment/printing costs.
 Organizers can cover catering and AV costs (orders will be placed by SCBNA) by charging a registration fee for the course or workshop.
 SCBNA will not be able to distribute remaining funds to organizers.
 The conference committee will work with organizers to determine an appropriate price level for registration, and minimum number of attendees.
 Organizers may instead choose to cover these costs via sponsorship or other means if obtained.
 Costs beyond AV and catering must be covered in a manner separate from registration fees.
 If a workshop or short course does not obtain the minimum number of attendees required to cover costs, the session may need to be cancelled.
 The conference committee will inform organizers of such event in a timely manner.